 UV-curing adhesives are one of the most widely used bonding systems for glass-to-metal applications, for reasons that combine chemistry and process practicality.

-Glass transmits UV radiation at the wavelengths used to cure UV adhesives (typically 315–400 nm).
-This makes glass an ideal substrate for UV bonding — the adhesive can be cured through the glass layer without any modification to the assembly process.
-Metal is the backing substrate, and the UV light reaches the adhesive via transmission through the glass.
+Glass transmits UV radiation at the wavelengths used to cure UV adhesives, typically 315–400 nm.
+This makes glass an ideal substrate for UV bonding — the adhesive can be cured through the glass layer without any modification to the assembly process, since the UV light reaches the adhesive by transmission through the glass itself rather than needing direct line of sight.

 UV adhesive formulations for glass-to-metal applications are available in flexible grades that maintain elasticity after cure.
 This elastic compliance accommodates CTE mismatch without transmitting fracture-inducing stress to the glass.
-The modulus of these formulations — typically 0.1–10 MPa — is orders of magnitude lower than glass or metal, allowing the adhesive layer to function as a compliant interlayer.
+The modulus of these formulations — typically 0.1 to 10 MPa — is orders of magnitude lower than glass or metal, allowing the adhesive layer to function as a compliant interlayer rather than a rigid connection.

 Epoxy for Glass-to-Metal

-Two-part epoxy provides higher structural strength than most UV adhesives and is not constrained by the requirement for UV light access.
-For glass-to-metal joints where high load-bearing capacity is more important than optical clarity, epoxy is the appropriate system.
+Two-part epoxy provides higher structural strength than most UV adhesives and is not constrained by the requirement for UV light access, since it cures through a chemical reaction between resin and hardener rather than photoinitiation.
+For glass-to-metal joints where load-bearing capacity matters more than optical clarity, epoxy is the appropriate system.

 Application Summary

 For most glass-to-metal bonding applications — particularly where the joint is visible, where thermal cycling is a factor, or where optical clarity is required — UV adhesive formulated with adequate flexibility and UV stability is the preferred choice.
-The process is fast, repositionable, and produces aesthetically clean results.
+The process is fast, repositionable, and produces aesthetically clean results with minimal post-processing.

 Contact Our Team for specific guidance on adhesive selection for your glass-to-metal assembly requirements.